ConceptJunkie/rpn/README.md

 ## Updates

-### Update - July 11, 2019
+### Update - May 17, 2020

-Version 8.2.0 is released.
-This version has a few new operators and streamlined unit tests, as well as the usual bug fixes.
+Version 8.3.0 is released.
+This is another incremental release with a few new operators.
+I've also been focusing on filling in help text for all the units.
+Right now there are 172 units that don't have help text.

 ---

-The current release is 8.2.0.
+The current release is 8.3.0.

 See "rpn help settings" for more information.

+## Installing from PyPI

+In theory, you just need to do "pip install rpnChilada".

+Windows users will want to use Christophe Gohlke's Windows installers for gmpy2 and pyephem at https://www.lfd.uci.edu/~gohlke/pythonlibs/.

 ## Installing RPN on Debian-based Linux: